timsneath/dart_console/README.md

 ## Usage

-This package uses FFI.
+This package uses [FFI][FFI], which is itself still in development.
 Currently, I've wrapped the underlying system calls I need from `glibc` into a single C file (`termlib.c`), which is then wrapped with a Dart file (`termlib.dart`).
 The C file is commented with instructions on how to create a shared library from it.